 - Acceptance letter from internship placement

 The Harkin Institute D.C.
-Experience Scholarship Advisory Committee will review all application materials and choose one recipient and one alternate.
-The alternate will be offered the scholarship in the event the recipient does not or is unable to accept the scholarship.
+Experience Scholarship Advisory Committee will review all application materials and choose recipients during the spring semester.

 The Harkin Institute D.C.
 Experience Advisory Committee Members

-Members of the Advisory Committee include: Iowa State Representative Zach Nunn; Johnston Mayor, Paula Dierenfeld; Former Senator Harkin staffer, Ray Walton; Susan Ladd, Director of Financial Aid for Drake University; and Retired Senator Tom Harkin.
+Members of the Advisory Committee include: Iowa State Senator Zach Nunn; Johnston Mayor, Paula Dierenfeld; Former Senator Harkin staffer, Ray Walton; Denise Stowman, Assistant Director of Financial Aid for Drake University; and Retired Senator Tom Harkin.

 Recipient selection is based on the following: